 For manufacturers wishing to set up an operation in Mexico, the first challenge is usually to determine which of the three proven strategies to start manufacturing in Mexico to follow.

-If the decision is to engage a contract manufacturer or to partner with a manufacturing services and shelter company, rules on foreign investment participation don't apply.
+If the decision is to engage a contract manufacturer or to partner with a manufacturing services company, rules on foreign investment participation don't apply.
 However, they are relevant to any business wanting to establish a standalone operation.
 In this situation the IMMEX program eliminates many of the barriers some other countries impose.

 2) Preferential Customs Treatment for Imports